• Home

 else (An expression returned when the condition is False)

-- The expression you put in your
+1. The expression you put in your if expression must result in either True or False.

-expression.
+2. You gotta have an else to handle a False if value.
+You must have the else expression.
 Otherwise you will get a parse error.
 Thems the rules.

 -- doesn't compile